-Many parents who reach out regarding piano lessons aren’t really sure where to begin.
-So in this blog, I am going to outline my top tips to getting started and having a successful piano experience for your child.
+Many parents who reach out regarding piano lessons for the first time aren’t really sure where to begin.
+So in this blog I am going to outline my top tips to getting started and having a successful piano experience for your child.

 Will I need an instrument?